mtbme/wp24-setup/README.md

 It also configures the container to use the host's 3D acceleration capabilities (instead of the built-in software renderer).

 ## Requirements
-- a Linux PC with basic 3D acceleration to run the Simulator
+- Ubuntu 14.04 (or later) with 3D acceleration to run the Simulator
-- an Android 4.1+ phone
+- an Android 4.1+ phone to run the Voice Agent
-- Internet connection for the mobile device and the PC
+- network connection between the mobile device and the host PC
-- Ubuntu 14.04 (or later)

 ## Basic installation using Docker
 The demo runs in a Docker container and it will not modify your host machine.